thirumurthis/Learnings/Azure_databricks_python/Locally_connecting_to_Databricks_cluster.md

 $ databricks fs cp ./schemas/table1_raw.json dbfs:/FileStore/custom-datalake-schema/ --profile dev
 ```

-If the token is expired, create a new token and set it using
+### Renew the token if it is expired create a new token in Databricks workspace and set it using below command
 ```
 $ databricks configure --token --profile dev